 If you want to explore Nagasaki with a knowledgeable local guide, you should consider booking this customized Nagasaki Guided Tour (2-6 hours).
 The guide will customize the tour based on your interests and what you want to see and do.
-You can even give the guide a link to our recommended Nagasaki itinerary, and do exactly this itinerary.
+You can even give the guide a link to our recommended Nagasaki itinerary and do exactly this itinerary if you want.

 Day 1 – Nagasaki Itinerary